ImperialCollegeLondon/champ/README.md

     of an item metadata and its value.
 * `input_files` (dictionary): The input files to be provided by the end user to run their calculation.
 This dictionary must contain 2 keys, `required` and `optional`.
-Each of these in turn may be either be empty or a dictionary containing insertion point tags (keys) and human-readable descriptions (values).
+Each of these in turn may be either empty or a list of dictionaries with the keys "key" and "description".
 This is most easily demonstrated with an example.

   ```
   input_files:
     required:
+      - key: file1
-      file1: human readable description of file1
+        description: "human readable description of file1"
     optional:
+      - key: file2
-      file2: human readable description of file1
+        description: "human readable description of file2"
   ```

   The above defines two input files, `file1` and `file2`, for a piece of software.
 Of these `file1` is required for a job to run whilst `file2` is optional.
 This is reflected in the form generated for users when submitting a job using this software.
-Both `file1` and `file2` are available as insertion points within the body of `commands`.
+The key values `file1` and `file2` are available as insertion points within the body of `commands`.
 The human readable description of each file will be used as the label for the form field during upload.
 * `help_text` (string): The help text made available to the user when submitting a job with this software.
 It should provide sufficient detail to enable users to prepare the input files for their jobs.
 This text is rendered as part of a